mvanniekerk/musicbrainz_search/doc/elastic_query_tests.md

 Since the search of tokens that were spelled as unicodes kept giving empty results (Dvorak), I decided to change the index settings.

-Use the document  above to instantiate the database.
+Use the snippet above to instantiate the database.